smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

     <struct name="CloudAppProperties" since="5.x">
         <param name="appName" type="String" minlength="0" maxlength="100" array="true" minsize="0" maxsize="100" mandatory="false">
-            <description>Array of app names a cloud app is allowed to register with.
-If included in the setCloudAppProperties, the array of app names will overwrite the existing nicknames array in the app policies section of the policy table.</description>
+            <description>An array of app names a cloud app is allowed to register with.
+If included in a setCloudAppProperties requests, the array of app names will overwrite the existing nicknames array in the app policies section of the policy table.</description>
         </param>
         <param name="appID" type="String" maxlength="100" mandatory="true"></param>
         <param name="enabled" type="Boolean" mandatory="false">